 Upon her return to the U.S., Lindsay headed to Washington, D.C. for an internship at a business photography firm.
 It exposed Lindsay to “business know-how” and gave her the confidence to see photography on an entrepreneurial level.
 Today Lindsay owns New York-based Lindsay Adler Photography and works for a variety of magazines, publishing firms and advertising agencies.
 Her work has been featured in several international fashion and photography magazines.
 She also teaches photography at major conferences worldwide and has authored several photography education books.
 Clearly Lindsay is living her passion while also sharing it with the world.

 In preparation for the “real world” of business, Christine attended Wellesley College.
 She knew the school’s excellent student/faculty ratio, small classes and its academic community of high-value engagement, debate and cross-disciplined thinking would put her in good stead for her chosen career — reporter.
 And it was a good start.
-But after three years of working, Christine decided to attend Columbia University’s Graduate School of Journalism, which she was able to do thanks to a 1998 scholarship from the New York Women in Communications Foundation.
+But after three years of working, Christine decided to attend Columbia University’s Graduate School of Journalism, which she was able to do thanks to a 1998 scholarship from New York Women in Communications.